Piero-Micciulla/wewantwaste-skip-selector/README.md

 - `/?postcode=CB1%200LD&area=Cambridge`
 - `/?postcode=EH1%201YZ&area=Edinburgh`

 The redesign was focused on creating a visually appealing, functional, and easy-to-use app while maintaining a clear connection to the eco-conscious theme.
+The project has been deployed using **Netlify**, ensuring a seamless and fast deployment process, with easy-to-use URLs for testing and accessing different areas.

 ---